riban-bw/modular/README.md

 - Build executable, e.g. `make`

 An executable file called _rmcore_ is creaed in the build directory.
 This may be run with optional command line options, e.g. `rmcore -h` to show help / usage.

+### Panels

+Each panel has a platformio configuration.
+These build instructions are for platformio within vscode IDE.
+(You could just use platformio directly.)
+I have written up a [guide](https://github.com/riban-bw/blog/wiki/STM32--development-on-PlatformIO-in-VSCode-on-64-bi-ARM) to using platformio within vscode over ssh to a Raspberry Pi to develop STM32 code.
+Follow that guide to get a working build environment.
+There are sepearate platformio projects for each panel, defined by a _platformio.ini_ file in the panel's firmware directory.

+- Within vscode, click on the platformio icon in the left toolbar.
+- Click on "Open Folder" and open the panel directory.
+- If this is the first time, platformio will download and install the STM32 toolkit which may take several minutes.
+- Click on the tick icon in the bottom toolbar to build the project.
+First time build may take longer as it builds all the dependant libraries.

+To switch panels, use vscode file menu, open folder...
+Each time a new panel project is opened for the first time, platformio takes some time to configure.
+(Even on subsequent switches, platformio can take some time to open a project.)

+Be aware that rmcore is within the firmware directory but is not a panel firmware and should be built as described in the [above section](#-core).

 ## CAN Protocol